Containerize Valkey Using Docker and Docker Compose

 Create a Dockerfile

-is used to build the Valkey image.
-Since we're using an existing Valkey base image and mounting the configuration file via a volume, the Dockerfile
+The Dockerfile is used to build the Valkey image.
+Since we're using an existing Valkey base image and mounting the configuration file via a volume, the Dockerfile is straightforward.

 # Use the official Valkey base image